Cholesteryl ester transfer protein

 Cholesteryl ester transfer protein (CETP), also called plasma lipid transfer protein, is a plasma protein that facilitates the transport of cholesteryl esters and triglycerides between the lipoproteins.
-It collects triglycerides from very-low-density (VLDL) or Chylomicrons and exchanges them for cholesteryl esters from high-density lipoproteins (HDL), and vice versa.
+It collects triglycerides from very-low-density lipoproteins (VLDL) or chylomicrons and exchanges them for cholesteryl esters from high-density lipoproteins (HDL), and vice versa.
 Most of the time, however, CETP does a heteroexchange, trading a triglyceride for a cholesteryl ester or a cholesteryl ester for a triglyceride.

 Genetics

-The CETP gene is located on the sixteenth chromosome (16q21).
+The CETP gene is located on chromosome 16 (16q21).

-Protein Fold
+Protein fold

 The crystal structure of CETP is that of dimer of two TUbular LIPid (TULIP) binding domains.
 Each domain consists of a core of 6 elements: 4 beta-sheets forming an extended superhelix; 2 flanking elements that tend to include some alpha helix.
 The sheets wrap around the helices to produce a cylinder 6 x 2.5 x 2.5 nm.
 CETP contains two of these domains that interact head-to-head via an interface made of 6 beta-sheets, 3 from each protomer.
 The same fold is shared by Bacterial Permeability Inducing proteins (examples: BPIFP1 BPIFP2 BPIFA3 and BPIFB4), phospholipid transfer protein (PLTP), and long-Palate Lung, and Nasal Epithelium protein (L-PLUNC).
 The fold is similar to intracellular SMP domains, and originated in bacteria.
 The crystal structure of CETP has been obtained with bound CETP inhibitors.
 However, this has not resolved the doubt over whether CETP function as a lipid tube or shuttle.